SuGlider/Pacman/README.md

 # Pacman

-This is a based on the https://github.com/MhageGH/esp32_ILI9328_Pacman
+This is a based on the https://github.com/MhageGH/esp32_ILI9328_Pacman Arduino Pacman Version, which in turn is based on a repository that doesn't exist anymore.

 <img src="Pacman-7inches_LCD.png">

-## How to build

-The project was built using the Arduino IDE and the ESP32S3 Dev Module Board.
-It is necessary to enable PSRAM option in the menu.
-In the case of the ESP32-S3-WROOM-1, select QSPI PSRAM option.

-## Hardware
+## Game Controller

-The board is an ESP32-S3-WROOM-1 sdkdev kit with a display of 7 inches.
-It uses a 800x480 RA8875 parallel 16 bits display and GT911 TouchScreen.

 There are 2 controllers:
 - Touch Screen buttons